 - concentrate on their educational progress without fear of others

-We promote an environment which teaches students respect for others and where all members of the school are encouraged to contribute to a caring and effective atmosphere.
+We promote an environment which teaches pupils respect for others and where all members of the school are encouraged to contribute to a caring and effective atmosphere.

 Dealing with Incidents

 All reported incidents are treated very seriously and are fully investigated by the school and the Leadership Team.
-Any incident of bullying is placed on file and any action would take one or more of the following forms depending on the severity of the incident:
+Any incident of bullying (child on child abuse) is recorded and any action would take one or more of the following forms depending on the severity of the incident:

 - sincere apology